 We strive to pass down vibrant global environment for the next generation by active disclosure of information and engagement in activities through interaction with the society.

-Suntory Environmental Vision toward 2050
+Environmental Vision toward 2050

-The Suntory Group has formulated the vision below toward 2050 for the purpose of passing down a sustainable global environment to the next generation around the pillars of water sustainability and climate change measures as a company in harmony with nature.
+The Suntory Group has formulated the vision below toward 2050 for the purpose of passing down a sustainable global environment to the next generation around the pillars of water sustainability and climate change measures as a company in harmony with people and nature.

 1. Water Sustainability

--Reduce water consumption at our plants worldwide*
+-Reduce water consumption by half at our plants worldwide*